Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling, Node-based - Agentic Automation Orchestration (Langflow, n8n)/n8n/_n8n - Installation and Usage.md

 For Docker, you can install the latest community self-hostable edition
-- Pulls a Docker image, runs a container with persistent data via a mounted volume, and automatically removes the container on exit.:
+- Pulls a Docker image if doesn't exist, or uses the Docker image already on your deviceo.
+Then it runs a container with persistent data via a mounted volume, and automatically removes the container on exit.:
 ```
 docker run -it --rm --name n8n -p 5678:5678 -v n8n_data:/home/node/.n8n docker.n8n.io/n8nio/n8n
 ```